 Some of my other research interests are in scientific explanation, the history and philosophy of modern evolutionary theory (in particular modern synthesis historiography and its philosophical dimensions), and the evolution of cooperation, cognition, and morality.

-I am an Associate Editor for Acta Biotheoretica and I serve on the Editorial Board of Studies in the History and Philosophy of the Biological and Biomedical Sciences.
+I am an Associate Editor for Acta Biotheoretica and serve on the Editorial Board of Studies in the History and Philosophy of the Biological and Biomedical Sciences.
+I am also a Council Member of the International Society for the History Philosophy and Social Studies of Biology.